adlnet/xAPI-Spec/xAPI.md

 	<tr><td>statementId</td><td>String</td><td> </td><td>ID of statement to fetch</td></tr>
 	<tr><td>voidedStatementId</td><td>String</td><td> </td><td>ID of voided statement to fetch. see <a href="#voidedStatements">Voided Statements</a></td></tr>
 	<tr><td>agent</td><td>Agent or identified Group Object (JSON)</td><td> </td>
-		<td>Filter, only return statements for which the specified agent or group is the Actor or object of the statement.
+		<td>Filter, only return statements for which the specified agent or group is the Actor or Object of the statement.
 			<ul><li> Agents or identified groups are equal when the same Inverse Functional Identifier is used in each
-			object compared and those Inverse Functional Identifiers have equal values.
+			Object compared and those Inverse Functional Identifiers have equal values.
 			</li><li>For the purposes of this filter, groups that have members which match the specified agent
 			based on their Inverse Functional Identifier as described above are considered a match</li></ul>
-			<br><br>See <a href="#actor">agent/group</a> object definition
+			<br><br>See <a href="#actor">agent/group</a> Object definition
 			for details.
 		</td>
 	</tr>